navid-hamedi/react-js-webpack-base/readme.md

 # reactjs project
-PHP integrated to tailored ReactJS project. node_modules not included.
+PHP included to a tailored ReactJS base. node_modules not included.

 # languages that this project supports